 - For Dwelling, use detail type Buildings

-- For Property Improvements, use detail type Buildings
+- Next, for Property Improvements, use detail type Buildings

 Setting up Escrow